turingschool/front-end-curriculum/projects/module-1/slapjack.md

 ### Architecture

-Your entire application will consist of one HTML page or template.
+Your entire application will consist of one HTML page.
 You will have three JavaScript files:

 1. A `player.js` file that contains a `Player` class.
 	- `Player` methods must include, _but are not limited to_: `playCard` and `saveWinsToStorage`